kaushikd1234/general-architecture-guidelines/ddd-related.md

 #### Micro services design patterns
 https://microservices.io/patterns/apigateway.html

+#### API composition and API aggegator pattern difference ?

+**API Composition:**

+Definition: API composition involves combining multiple APIs together to create a new, more comprehensive API that serves a specific purpose or functionality.

+Purpose: The main goal of API composition is to simplify the consumption of APIs by providing a unified interface tailored to the needs of the application or service.

+Implementation: In API composition, the integration logic is typically handled within the application itself.
+The application developer selects the necessary APIs and orchestrates them to achieve the desired functionality.

+Example: Suppose you are building an e-commerce application.
+Instead of exposing separate endpoints for inventory management, payment processing, and shipping, you might compose these functionalities into a single API that handles the entire checkout process.

+**API Aggregator:**

+Definition: API aggregation involves collecting data or services from multiple APIs and presenting them to the user or application as a unified dataset or interface.

+Purpose: The primary objective of API aggregation is to gather and consolidate information from disparate sources to provide a comprehensive view or service.

+Implementation: In API aggregation, the integration logic is typically centralized within an aggregator service or layer.
+This aggregator service communicates with various APIs, retrieves data from them, and aggregates it before presenting it to the user or downstream applications.

+**Example: Consider a weather application that displays weather forecasts from multiple sources (e.g., NOAA, AccuWeather, Weather.com).
+Instead of accessing each weather service individually, the application aggregates data from all sources and presents a single, unified forecast to the user.**

+**Key Differences:**

+Purpose: API composition focuses on combining APIs to create new functionality, while API aggregation focuses on gathering and presenting data or services from multiple APIs.

+Implementation: API composition involves integrating APIs within the application itself, while API aggregation typically involves a centralized aggregator service or layer that communicates with multiple APIs.

+Scope: API composition is more about designing APIs for specific use cases within an application, while API aggregation is about consolidating data or services from various sources into a single interface.

+In summary, while both API composition and API aggregation involve integrating multiple APIs, they differ in their purpose, implementation, and scope.
+API composition creates new functionality by combining APIs within an application, while API aggregation gathers and presents data from multiple APIs in a unified manner

 #### service mesh internal architecture

 The internal architecture of a service mesh typically involves several key components working together to facilitate communication between microservices.
 While specific implementations may vary, here's a general overview of the internal architecture of a service mesh: